 Japan 9.0 earthquake ( Tohoku-chiho Taiheiyo-oki ) on March 11, 2011 held the secrets of another 'significant' "moment of magnitude" ( Mw ) Earth Event where parallel to Japan's eastcoast deep beneath the Western Pacific Ocean an entire suboceanic mountain range was splitting in-half ( south to north ) 310-miles long and splitting open 100-feet wide ( east to west ) that the public wasn't told about.
 Report: http://conceptactivityresearchvault.wordpress.com/2011/05/25/earth-event-alerts/

-designboomin 2008, a huge earthquake in china’s sichuan province was the country’s deadliest in more than 30 years. designed by cai yongjie, the ‘wenchuan earthquake memorial museum’ pictured above takes the form of a ruptured landscape, where large subterranean buildings are topped with green roofs that ensure that the complex adopts an unobtrusive presence. photo by cai yongjie see more about the project on #designboom #architecture
+in 2008 a huge earthquake in china’s sichuan province was the country’s deadliest earthquake for more than 30 years. designed by cai yongjie, the ‘wenchuan earthquake memorial museum’ takes the form of a ruptured landscape, where large subterranean buildings are topped with green roofs that ensure that the complex adopts an unobtrusive presence. photo by cai yongjie see more about the project on #designboom #architecture

 “Annie Cresta.
 She was the girl Mags volunteered for.
 She won about five years ago,” says Peeta.
 “I don’t remember those Games much,” I say.
 “Was that the earthquake year?”
 “Yeah.
 Annie’s the one who went mad when her district partner got beheaded.
 Ran off by herself and hid.
 But an earthquake broke a dam and most of the arena got flooded.
 She won because she was the best swimmer,” says Peeta.